A Thom Spectrum Model for $C_2$-Integral Brown--Gitler Spectra: Proof of Main Theorem

 \section{Proof of Main Theorem}

-Now we can use Theorems \ref{thm:HZcomp} and \ref{thm:main} to define $B_1(n),$ a $C_2$-equivariant analogue of the $n$th integral Brown-Gilter spectrum at the prime $2$ as a Thom spectrum.
+Now we can use Theorems \ref{thm:HZcomp} and \ref{thm:main} to construct $B_0(n),$ a $C_2$-equivariant analogue of the $n$th integral Brown-Gilter spectrum at the prime $2$ as a Thom spectrum.
 Let $\tilde{A_n}$ denote the homotopy fiber of the composite

 so the $H \umF_2$-localization of $\tilde{A_n}$ is $A_n.$ Using the $H \umF_2$-localization of the commutative diagram